 I am proud to be a Governor and am committed to supporting the school to continue to build on its outstanding track record, providing a caring and safe environment in which children are respected and given an opportunity to thrive and develop as individuals.

-My two children have attended CMPS since nursery.
+My two children attended Manor Wood Primary School since nursery and my youngest daughter is currently in Year 6.
 I have always been delighted with the ethos of the school, the dedication of the staff and the positive experiences my children have enjoyed there.